Kadıköy

 Kadıköy (/tr/) is a municipality and district in Istanbul Province, Turkey.
 Its area is 25 km^{2}, and its population is 467,919 (2023).
 It is a large and populous area in the Asian side of Istanbul, on the northern shore of the Sea of Marmara.
-It partially faces the historic city centre of Fatih on the European side of the Bosporus.
+It partially faces the historic city centre of Constantinople (modern Fatih) on the European side of the Bosporus.
 It is bordered by the districts of Üsküdar, to the northwest, Ataşehir, to the northeast, and Maltepe, to the southeast.

 Kadıköy was known in classical antiquity and during the Roman and Byzantine eras as Chalcedon (Χαλκηδών).
 Chalcedon was known as the 'city of the blind'.
 The settlement has been under control of many empires, finally being taken by the Ottomans before the fall of Constantinople.
 At first, Chalcedon was rural, but with time it urbanized.
 Kadıköy separated from the Üsküdar district in 1928.

 One of the most expensive places in Istanbul, Kadıköy is a residential and commercial area that, with its numerous bars, cinemas and bookshops, is the liberal cultural centre of the Anatolian side of Istanbul.
 Kadıköy contains the Bağdat Avenue, which is one of the most significant shopping streets in Turkey and it spans through the entirety of the district.
 Some main transportation routes connecting various districts of Istanbul pass through Kadıköy.

 While the borders of the district extend from Bostancı to Koşuyolu, the central town which gives its name to the district encompasses only the limited area made up of the Rasimpaşa, Osmanağa, and Caferağa neighbourhoods.
 Outside of the centre, it is possible to see calmer, highly developed seaside settlements such as Caddebostan and Fenerbahçe.
 The most populated neighbourhoods of the district apart from the core of Kadıköy are Göztepe and Kozyatağı.

 Kadıköy ranked 1st place in Human Development Index out of the 188 most populated districts in Turkey.

 Etymology

-Kadıköy was put under the administration of the courts of Constantinople, providing the origin of the name Kadıköy, literally meaning 'village of the judge'.
-It is also commonly thought that the modern name was a Turkification of the Greek name, Chalcedon.